saschadotcom/telegram-to-discord-monitor/README.md

 ## Getting Chat IDs

-To get the chat IDs of the Telegram groups you want to monitor, follow these steps:
+To get the chat IDs of the Telegram groups you want to monitor, you can use one of the following methods:

+### Method 1: Using the Interactive Menu

 1. **Run the interactive menu** and select the option to get chat IDs: